-The Montauk Project might be the motherlode of sidelined conspiracy theories.
-Time travel, teleportation, and mind control are all integral to the story, while alien contact and the purported staging of Apollo moon landings add color to an already wild yarn.
-Yet even after all that and the fact that it inspired the wildly successful Netflix series Stranger Things, few have even heard of it.
+The Montauk Project just might be the motherlode of lesser-known conspiracy theories.
+Time travel, teleportation, and mind control are all integral to the story, while contact with aliens and the staging of Apollo moon landings add color to an already wild yarn.
+Yet even after all that and the fact that it inspired the wildly successful Netflix series Stranger Things, relatively few have even heard of the Montauk Project story.

-So how is it that the Montauk Project — which purports that shadowy elements of the U.S. military turned a pair of military installations on the far reaches of Long Island into a hub of illicit, avant-garde research into the paranormal — is left sitting on the shelf in this new renaissance of conspiratorial thinking?
+So how is it that the Montauk Project — which purports that shadowy elements of the U.S. military turned a pair of military installations on the far reaches of Long Island into a hub of illicit, chilling research into the paranormal — has gone overlooked?

 The Bizarre Origins Of The Montauk Project Story

-The Montauk Project narrative got its start in earnest around 1992 with a self-published book by Preston B. Nichols called The Montauk Project: Experiments In Time [PDF].
+The Montauk Project narrative got its start in earnest in 1992 with a self-published book by Preston B. Nichols called The Montauk Project: Experiments In Time [PDF].

-There were already rumors that the Cold War-obsessed American military had been conducting experiments in psychological warfare on the eastern end of Long Island as far back as the mid-1980s, so you can say that Nichols’ book added fuel to an already existing fire.
+There were already rumors that the American military had been conducting experiments in psychological warfare on the eastern end of Long Island as far back as the mid-1980s, so Nichols’ book added fuel to an already existing fire.

 Both Camp Hero and the Montauk Air Force Station — the Army transferred a portion of Camp Hero to the Air Force after World War II — were said to be the hubs of this paranormal research.
 Nichols begins by saying that he wrote the book after “recovering” memories of his time as a researcher for the project and then goes on to give an account detailing the interior of the facilities, its procedures, advanced technologies, and numerous paranormal incidents he claims to have witnessed.